The Gambling Law Review: Malta

 Where more than one company within a corporate group would like to obtain a licence, an application for a B2B or B2C corporate group licence may be submitted to the MGA.
 A B2C corporate group licence may cover entities within the structure that provide critical gaming supplies solely to other entities within the same group.
 In such instances, an additional B2B licence is not required.
-However, should entities within the B2C corporate group licence provide critical gaming supplies in or from Malta to entities outside of the group, a B2B licence would be required.
-Those that are to be covered by the corporate group licence must be established in Malta or another EU/EEA jurisdiction.
+However, should entities within the B2C corporate group licence provide critical gaming supplies in or from Malta to entities outside of the group, a separate B2B licence would be required.
+Corporate entities that are to be covered by the corporate group licence must:

-Any persons offering licensable games in or from Malta without an authorisation issued in terms of these Maltese regulations, but under an authorisation issued by another Member State of the EU or EEA or a state deemed by the MGA to offer equivalent safeguards to those offered by Maltese law, may apply to the MGA to have that authorisation recognised in Malta through the issuing of a recognition notice.
-Once obtained, a recognition notice grants its holder the same benefits as an authorisation issued by the MGA for the purposes of providing a gaming service, gaming supply, key function or any other authorisation in or from Malta.27
+Any persons offering licensable games in or from Malta, or through a Maltese-registered entity without an authorisation issued in terms of these Maltese regulations, but under an authorisation issued by another Member State of the EU or EEA or a state deemed by the MGA to offer equivalent safeguards to those offered by Maltese law, may apply to the MGA to have that authorisation recognised in Malta through the issuing of a recognition notice.
+Once obtained, a recognition notice grants its holder the same benefits as an authorisation issued by the MGA for the purposes of providing a gaming service, gaming supply, key function or any other authorisation in or from Malta.20

 Certain low-risk games, such as non-profit games where the value of the stake does not exceed €5 per player, merely require a low-risk games permit from the MGA.
 This permit is valid only for the singular event or events for which it is granted and expires once the event or events are concluded.
 Furthermore, it cannot be renewed or transferred without the MGA's prior approval.

-viiFinancial payment mechanisms
+vii Financial payment mechanisms

 There are no legislative restrictions in relation to the type of payment mechanisms that licensed operators may implement for the processing of payments from players.
-Indeed, the payments sector has become highly specialised, with various payment solutions providers offering innovative approaches to facilitate the acceptance of payments from players.
+The payments sector has become highly specialised, with various payment solutions providers offering innovative approaches to facilitate the acceptance of payments from players.
 Many of these innovative payment solutions are available to licensees and present in Malta.

 The licensing process

-iApplication and renewal
+i Application and renewal